Jerry-ZhangHaoze/CNN-Protein-Classification-ml/README.md

 ### Training
 - Loss function: categorical cross-entropy
-- Optimizers: comparison among SGD, RMSprop, and Adams Family
+- Optimizers: comparison among SGD, RMSprop, and Adam-Family optimizers
 - Test/Train split ratio:Ratio of the data used to compare and learn and to test the results
 - **Batch sizes & Epoch sizes correlation**
   To effective derive the experimental runs and results, a potential positive correlationship between the batch sizes and epoch sizes is observed and a combination of the factors is assigned to each-size data separately: